guneykeskin/Windows-11-Max-FPS-Optimization/README.md

 # Process Lasso

-Install it then tick/do these:
+Install Process Lasso then tick/do these:

 ```bash
 1. Main > Manage Processes of All Users